hootnot/saxo_openapi/README.rst

 saxo_openapi
 ============

-Python wrapper for SAXO Bank OpenAPI REST-API.
+Python wrapper for Saxo Bank OpenAPI REST-API (see `here <https://www.developer.saxo/openapi/learn>`)

 Currently this is code under development.
 There is no pypi-package yet.